ReginaExMachina/fire-emblem-matcher/README.md

 ##Munkres aka The Hungarian Method

-Attempting to resolve this problem, the second verison will use the [Hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm).
+Attempting to resolve this problem, the second version will use the [Hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm).

 ###Issues